 You might feel that you may struggle to cope with the stresses of being surrounded by addiction, but you'll receive thorough training prior to being in this position.

-People's Postcode Lottery players support charities such as:
+People's Postcode Lottery players support charities that offer volunteering opportunities, including:

 HELPING DESERVING CAUSES